 (a) Administration by Board and/or Committee.
 The Plan shall be administered by the Board of Directors of the Company (the "Board") and/or by a duly appointed committee of the Board having such powers as shall be specified by the Board.
 Any subsequent references herein to the Board shall also mean the committee if such committee has been appointed and, unless the powers of the committee have been specifically limited, the committee shall have all of the powers of the Board granted herein, including, without limitation, the power to terminate or amend the Plan at any time, subject to the terms of the Plan and any applicable limitations imposed by law.
 All determinations by the Board shall be final and binding upon all persons having an interest in the Option.
-All questions of interpretation of the Plan or of any options granted under the Plan (an "Option") shall be determined by the Board, and such determinations shall be final and binding upon all persons having an interest in the Plan and/or any Option.
+All (an "Option") shall be determined by the Board, and such determinations shall be final and binding upon all persons having an interest in the Plan and/or any Option.

-Options Authorized.
-Options may be either incentive (b) stock options as defined in Section 422 of the Code ("Incentive Stock Options") or non-statutory stock options.
+(b) Options Authorized.
+Options may be either incentive stock options as defined in Section 422 of the Code ("Incentive Stock Options") or non-statutory stock options.
 Each option shall be designated as either an Incentive Stock Option or a non-statutory Stock Option on the Notice of Grant.
 In the absence of any designation, options granted hereunder shall be non-statutory Stock Options.

-Authority of Officers.
-Any officer of a Participating (C) Company shall have the authority to act on behalf of the Company with respect to any matter, right, obligation, or election which is the responsibility of or which is allocated to the Company herein, provided the officer has apparent authority with respect to such matter, right, obligation, or election.
+(c) Authority of Officers.
+Any officer of a Participating Company shall have the authority to act on behalf of the Company with respect to any matter, right, obligation, or election which is the responsibility of or which is allocated to the Company herein, provided the officer has apparent authority with respect to such matter, right, obligation, or election.